minostro/minostro.github.io/_posts/2016-09-17-stack-vs-heap.markdown

 - operating systems
 blog: true
 ---

 Stack and Heap are regions of the memory where values are stored.
-Values stored in the Stack will available until the current context of execution (function execution) finishes.
+Values stored in the Stack will be available until the current context of execution (function execution) finishes.
 On the other hand, values stored in the Heap will be available until the program execution finishes or when the programmer say so.
+By understanding the difference between these two value stores, you should be able to determine the lifetime of a value throughout the program execution.

 Let us consider the following [program](https://gist.githubusercontent.com/minostro/b0d6456e8a888ddbc495536590bdbb06/raw/2d521298cb88bf9f6d7e1bd52c20fe574a8c39b6/store_variable_in_the_stack.c) in
 Language C.  The program first asks the user to enter the size of the